Gentle reader,

 If you have come upon this page by chance, kindly note that it is a work in progress, one originally set up to hone my skills at web design.

-What began as a lark, using Apple's own iWeb software to create a website for my wife's business, has morphed into a desire to learn proper HTML, CSS and better web site creation. iWeb, while an elegant tool for layout, produces inelegant code.
-A savvy programmer will wince at the notion of a separate CSS file per web page, since it defeats much of the point of using CSS.
+What began as a lark, using Apple's own iWeb software to create a website for my wife's business, has morphed into a desire to learn proper web site creation. iWeb, while an elegant tool for page design, produces inelegant code.
+Any savvy programmer would wince -- for instance -- at very notion of a separate CSS file for each web page, since it defeats much of the point of using CSS.
 Yet that is precisely what iWeb does.

-I started to learn the HTML basics, but I still craved a tool that favored visual design over coding.
-The web is, after all, a visual medium, and I enjoyed the basic art of layout: choosing how to arrange fonts, colors, images and blocks of text on the screen.
+iWeb was designed for the amateur who wants to create a web site without touching the underlying code.
+Indeed, it does not allow access to the code it compiles.
+To build poperly coded web sites, one needs to start by learning HTML and CSS and by using a good editor.
+I chose Espresso and Sublime Text.
+However, I still craved a tool favoring direct creation of visual design over keyboarding, a so-called "What You See Is What You Get" (WYSIWYG) program.
+After all, the web has become a thoroughly visual medium, and I enjoyed the basic art of layout: choosing how to arrange fonts, colors, images and blocks of text directly on the screen.
 This was the charm of iWeb -- if one bypassed all templates and used it as a design tool proper.
-Unfortunately, coding remains a clumsy way to realize forms on a monitor.
+Mere coding remains a clumsy way to realize shapes on a monitor, at least to me.

-Casting about for a replacement, I eventually alighted upon the rather awkwardly named Flux 3.
-Created by The Escapers, a software team in England, it offered a system of design that, while primarily visual, forced one to think in terms of proper coding.
-Those moving outside the boundaries of iWeb may find it a relatively steep learning curve, but that is the price of greater flexibility in design options.
+Casting about for a replacement that would do more than my editors, I eventually alighted upon the rather awkwardly named Flux 3 -- now updated to Flux VII.
+Developed by The Escapers, a software team out of England (recently relocated to Australia), it offers a system that allows either designing with a code editor or with WYSIWYG tools.
+If you choose to manipulate the graphics directly, Flux structures the process in a way that will encourage you to think in terms of proper code creation.
+Those who want to move outside the boundaries of iWeb may find it a relatively steep learning curve, but that is the price of greater flexibility in design options and cleaner code.